 Agencies Revise Proposed Risk Retention Rule

 As required by the Dodd-Frank Act, the proposal would define "qualified residential mortgage" (QRM) and exempt securitizations of QRMs from risk retention.
-The new proposal would define QRMs the same as they are defined by the Consumer Financial Protection Bureau.
+The new proposal would define QRMs to have the same meaning as the term qualified mortgages as defined by the Consumer Financial Protection Bureau.
 The new proposal also requests comment on an alternative definition of QRM that would include certain underwriting standards in addition to the qualified mortgage criteria.

 The agencies are requesting comment on the revised proposed rule by October 30, 2013.